-(c) UNICEF-AU Engagement Strategy 2019 - 2021.
+UNICEF-AU Engagement Strategy 2019 - 2021.

-Executive Director with the UNICEF Regional Director for Eastern and Southern Africa, Ms. Leile Pakkala, the Representative for the UNICEF Liaison Office to the African Union, Dr. Edward Addai, and Ms. Aichatou Diawara-Flambert, Senior Advisor from UNICEF Headquarters in New York
+Executive Director with the UNICEF Regional Director for Eastern and Southern Africa, Ms. LeilePakkala, the Representative for the UNICEF Liaison Office to the African Union, Dr. Edward Addai, and Ms. AichatouDiawara-Flambert, Senior Advisor from UNICEF Headquarters in New York

-On August 20, 2018, CAFOR participated in the Conference on UNICEF-AU Engagement 2019 - 2021.
-Strategy UNICEF Liaison Office in Addis Ababa organized this Conference the UNICEF Regional with Director for Eastern and Southern Africa as well as some senior UNICEF staff from UNICEF Headquarters in New York attending.
+On August 20, 2018, CAFOR participated in the Conference on UNICEF-AU Engagement 2019 2021.
+Strategy The UNICEF Liaison Office in Addis Ababa organized this Conference the UNICEF Regional Director for Eastern and Southern Africa as well as some senior UNICEF staff from UNICEF New Headquarters in York attending.
 CAFOR has opted to support the implementation of the strategy with the African Union Commission.
 Following this Conference, CAFOR's Executive